openmeteo/loggertodb/docs/development.rst

    :class:`MeteologgerStorage` also has the following methods and
    properties:

-   .. attribute:: MeteologgerStorage.timeseries_ids
+   .. attribute:: MeteologgerStorage.timeseries_group_ids

-      A list of time series ids.
+      A list of time series group ids.
 This is extracted from :attr:`fields` (zeros are ignored).

-   .. method:: MeteologgerStorage.get_recent_data(ts_id, after_timestamp)
+   .. method:: MeteologgerStorage.get_recent_data(ts_group_id, ts_id, after_timestamp)

-      Read the storage and extract the last part of time series that corresponds to *ts_id*; specifically, provide the part that is more recent than *after_timestamp*.
+      Read the storage and extract the last part of the time series that is specified by *ts_group_id* and *ts_id*; specifically, provide the part that is more recent than *after_timestamp*.
 Returns that part of the time series as a pandas dataframe.

       :meth:`get_recent_data()` will actually extract the last part of all time series from storage, but only return the data for the